prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

    interactions.showFrequenctInteractions(cutoff=3)

-Visualize weighted interactions onto 3D structure
+Visualize number of interactions onto 3D structure
 -------------------------------------------------------------------------------

-The mean value of the interaction map can be saved to a PDB file in the *Occupancy* column by using :meth:`.Interactions.saveInteractionsPDB` method.
+The number of the interaction can be saved to a PDB file in the *Occupancy* column by using :meth:`.Interactions.saveInteractionsPDB` method.
 Then the score would be displayed in color in any available graphical program, for example, in VMD_.

 .. ipython:: python

-   interactions.saveInteractionsPDB(output='5kqm_meanMatrix.pdb')
+   interactions.saveInteractionsPDB(filename='5kqm_meanMatrix.pdb')

 A file *5kqm_meanMatrix.pdb* will be saved and can be used in VMD_ by